What is lenticular ?

 Lenticular prints are made from at least two images, combined (usually called “interlaced”) into a lenticular image.
 This lenticular process is used to create various frames of animation or to show a set of images that appear to flow into each other.
 The lenticular interlacing technique used to create these images is now readily available in lenticular software.

 Modern lenticular technology

 The most widespread technique for printing on thermoplastic materials is lithographic or offset printing.
 Offset presses are capable of adjusting the printed image with very high precision, guaranteeing good quality results.
-The recent technical developments in small format digital printing (as with large format and flatbed digital printing) have led to tremendous quality improvements.
+The recent technical developments in small format digital printing as with large format and flatbed digital printing have led to tremendous quality improvements.
 This technology is also now capable of achieving great lenticular prints.
 The technology improvements are also allowing to print lenticular on flexographic presses.

-During the last decade lenticular marketing became more and more important, in Europe, USA and the rest of the world.
+During the last 20 years, lenticular marketing became more and more important, in Europe, USA and the rest of the world.
 Next to lenticular playing cards or business cards, lenticular rulers and lenticular postcards, also lenticular posters, lenticular billboards or lenticular magazine covers are being used now.
 Lenticular magazine covers are being used along with lenticular DVD and Blu-ray packaging and posters promoting the great new developments in 3D movies and TV.
 The improvements in flexographic printing are now also bringing possibilities to produce lenticular labels.

 More pragmatic uses include lenticular conversion cards, promotion cards and attractive lenticular packaging.
 Lenticular lenses are delivered as lenticular plastic sheets or lenticular plastic rolls which come in many sizes and different gauges.
 Besides the printing market, we are supplying more and more high quality lenticular plastic to the lighting industry.